Feudalism: Vassalage

 Before a lord could grant land (a fief) to someone, he had to make that person a vassal.
-This was done at a formal and symbolic ceremony called a commendation ceremony, which was composed of the two-part act of homage and oath of fealty.
+This was done at a commendation ceremony comprising an act of homage and an oath of fealty.
 During homage, the lord and vassal entered into a contract in which the vassal promised to fight for the lord at his command, whilst the lord agreed to protect the vassal from external forces.
 Fealty comes from the Latin fidelitas and denotes the fidelity owed by a vassal to his feudal lord.
 "Fealty" also refers to an oath that more explicitly reinforces the commitments of the vassal made during homage; such an oath follows homage.

 Once the commendation ceremony was complete, the lord and vassal were in a feudal relationship with agreed obligations to one another.
 The vassal's principal obligation to the lord was to provide aid or military service.
 Using whatever equipment the vassal could obtain by virtue of the revenues from the fief, the vassal had to answer calls to military service by the lord.
 This security of military help was the primary reason the lord entered into the feudal relationship.
 In addition, the vassal could have other obligations to his lord, such as attendance at his court, whether manorial, baronial, both termed court baron, or at the king's court.